DPGNN: Dual-Perception Graph Neural Network for Representation Learning: Introduction

-Our main contributions are summarized as follows: \begin{itemize} \item We design a Multi-Hop Graph Generator (MHGG) that adopts a node-to-hop attention mechanism to learn a new multi-hop graph structure.
-This constructed graph contains node-specific multi-hop information compared with the original single-hop graph and is used to directly obtain a large neighborhood receptive field information, which conduces to the alleviation of the over-smoothing problem. \item We propose a novel Dual-Perception Graph Neural Network (DPGNN) to capture the structural neighborhood information and the feature-related information simultaneously based on topology space and feature space, which enriches the sources of information propagation. \item We quantify the topological properties and differences of five graph datasets from the perspective of intuitive structure view and indirect mathematical analysis.
-Our extensive experiments on these five graph datasets with different topological structures demonstrate that our DPGNN outperforms related state-of-the-art GNNs, which proves the superiority and versatility of our proposed model. \end{itemize}
+Our main contributions are summarized as follows: \begin{itemize} \item We formalize the existing message-passing paradigm, analyze its drawbacks, and present a novel improved message-passing paradigm based on the properties of multi-step message source, node-specific message output, and multi-space message interaction. \item We instantiate the new message-passing paradigm as a Dual-Perception Graph Neural Network (DPGNN), which applies a node-to-step attention mechanism to aggregate node-specific multi-step neighborhood information adaptively and captures the structural neighborhood information and the feature-related information simultaneously for graph representation learning. \item we apply DPGNN in the semi-supervised node classification task on six graph datasets with different topological structures.
+The experimental results demonstrate that our instantiated DPGNN outperforms related state-of-the-art GNNs, and we conduct analysis experiments to prove the superiority and versatility of our proposed message-passing paradigm.